cilium/cilium/Documentation/architecture.rst

 A deployment of Cilium consists of the following components running on each Linux container node in the container cluster:

 * **Cilium Agent:** Userspace daemon that interacts with the container runtime to setup networking for each container.
-Has an API for configuring network security policies, extracting network visibility data, etc.
+Provides an API for configuring network security policies, extracting network visibility data, etc.

 * **Cilium CLI Client:** Simple CLI client for communicating with the local Cilium Agent, for example, to configure network security or visibility